MigueI/Analysis-of-Yelp-Data/Yelp_Analysis.md

 We've all been there.
 It's 7:00 PM, you're in an unfamiliar part of town with some friends, and everyone's hungry but nobody can decide where to eat.
 Everyone pulls out their phones to see what's nearby, but being the snobs you are, you guys can't just pick any restaurant.
 You need something solid.
 At the very least 4 stars.
 Eventually you narrow it down to a couple of 4 star restaurants and one 4.5 star restaurant.
 In the end, you all go with the 4.5 star restaurant, since it's presumably the best.

 In our review-obsessed culture, we often look to the internet for decisions.
 When finding a place to eat, we want a single number that makes our decision easy.
 But at the end of the day, what is the difference between a 4 star restaurant and a 4.5 star restaurant?
 We'd assume that the quality of food is central to this rating, but what other factors play a role in a restaurants rating?
 In this analysis, my goal is to make a linear model to see how various attributes of a restaurant affect it's ratings on Yelp.
-Ideally, this information could be used to help restaurant owners discover what sorts of attributes will make the customers experience better.
+Ideally, this information could be used to help restaurant owners discover what sorts of attributes will make the customer's experience better.

 ## Overview